nwbauer/nwbauer.github.io/_posts/2016-02-21-setting-up-your-linter-in-sublime.md

 ## JSCS

 JSCS is a popular code syle checker/enforcer.
-Installing JSCS is a four-step process:
+Installing JSCS is a three-step process:

 * JSCS is a node package, so first install it using npm.
 From the terminal, run `npm install jscs -g` so that JSCS is globally available on your machine (if you are interested, readme is [here](http://jscs.info/overview)).